How To Tell Someone, “I Don't Like You, But I Love You”

 Acknowledge your partner’s emotions

-It can be common for people to react in a hostile or angry way if they feel they’ve been emotionally attacked or confronted.
+It can be common for people to react in a hostile or angry way if they believe they’ve been emotionally attacked or confronted.
 That’s why it can be vital to approach your partner gently when you speak to them about your feelings.
 If they’re hurt, they may argue with you or even claim you don’t love them anymore.
 If things become escalated, you might attempt to return the conversation to a calmer state or revisit it another time when emotions aren’t running so hot.

 On the other hand, your significant other may become overwhelmed by feelings of sadness or despair.
 In these cases, it can be essential to let them know you respect their feelings and take them seriously.
 Listen actively and take cues from them to know how to navigate the conversation.